barryclark/jekyll-now/_posts/2017/2017-04-13-Terrainify-Gaming-Mats-Review.md

 ---
-title: "Review - Terrainify Gaming Mats"
+title: Review - Terrainify Gaming Mats
-date: 2017-04-13 20:00:00 Z
+date: 2017-04-13T20:00:00.000Z
 category: review
 tags:
   - games
   - review
   - accessories
   - terrainify
 layout: post
-description: "I have been on the hunt for a solid game mat.
-Terrainify delivered."
+description: I have been on the hunt for a solid game mat.
+Terrainify delivered.
 featured: terrainify.jpg
 author: frankg
+published: true
+banner: dmd.png
 ---

 I have been on the hunt for a solid game mat.
 Placing delicate cardboard game tiles directly on your kitchen table inevitably leads to scratching.
 [John Casiello](https://www.etsy.com/people/johncasiello1337) of [Terrainify](https://www.etsy.com/shop/Terrainify) was generous enough to send over a few mats for me to check out.
 Terrainify makes a number of game mats in various sizes and patterns and also has a great line of matching “scatter terrain.”
 The terrain is highly detailed and looks excellent, but comes with a weighty price tag.
 However, Terrainify’s game mats are on the more affordable side, compared with other game mats on the market.